 And create a new project.
 In this case we name it “Angular2WebpackStarter”.
 After creating you can take the empty template like this:

-Make sure you have installed the latest typescript nuget package because we will need it later to work with angular2 and visual studio 2015.
-A Resharper in the latest version also cannot be a mistake ;)
+Make sure you have installed the latest typescript nuget package because we will need it later to work with angular and visual studio 2017.

 Add the necessary files and folders